Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

 Nausea

-Nausea is another common side effect, especially at the beginning of the diet (1).
-This is usually due to your body adjusting to the new diet and can be alleviated by drinking plenty of water and eating small, frequent meals.
+Nausea is another common side effect, particularly at the start of the diet (1).
+This is usually due to your body adjusting to the new diet and may be alleviated by drinking plenty of water and eating small, frequent meals.

 Fatigue

-Fatigue is a common side effect, especially in the beginning of the diet.
-This is usually due to your body adjusting to the lessened carbohydrate intake and can be alleviated by drinking plenty of water and eating small, frequent meals (11).
+Fatigue is a common side effect, particularly at the beginning of the diet.
+This is usually due to your body adjusting to the lessened carbohydrate intake (11).
+In such cases, you should take it easy for a few days until you have more energy.

 Constipation

-Constipation is a common side effect of the keto diet, especially if you’re not eating enough fiber (1).
-This can be alleviated by eating more fiber-rich foods or taking a fiber supplement.
+Constipation is a common side effect of the keto diet, particularly if you’re not eating enough fiber (1).
+This can be alleviated by eating more fiber-rich foods and/or taking a fiber supplement.

 See also

-If you’re interested in trying the keto diet, there are a few things you need to know.
-First, it’s important to do your research and talk to your doctor before making any major changes to your diet.
+If you’re interested in trying the keto diet, there are several things you need to know.
+First, it’s important to do your research and talk to your healthcare provider before you make any major changes to your diet.

 Second, you’ll need to start by lowering your carb intake.
 Most people on the keto diet start by reducing their carb intake to 20-50 grams per day.
 This may be a bit difficult for some people, but it’s doable with a little planning.

 Fourth, you’ll need to make sure you’re getting enough electrolytes.
-When you reduce your carb intake, you also lose a lot of water weight.
+When you reduce your carb intake, you’ll also lose a lot of water weight.
 This can lead to dehydration if you’re not careful.
-To avoid this, make sure you’re drinking plenty of water and eating foods high in electrolytes.
+To avoid this, make sure you drink plenty of water and eat foods that are rich in electrolytes such as sodium and potassium.

 See also